Xilinx-Wiki-Projects/ZCU102-Ethernet/ps_emio_eth_1g/README.md

-# Example Design Template
+# PS 1000BASE-X via EMIO

 ## **Design Summary**

-This project is a template for creating your own example design repositories.
-A repository might be comprised of one or more of these projects.
-This is also a good section to describe where certain signals are routed at a high-level.
-For example: "The 1G AXI Ethernet signal is routed to the ZCU102 SFP cage on SFP0".

-NOTE: the build instructions are universal if you use this template, so you don't have to edit that section.
+This project utilizes PS-GEM over EMIO to a 1G/2.5G Ethernet PCS/PMA or SGMII core.
+The core is configured for 1000BASE-X operation.
+This has been routed to the SFP cage on SFP0 for use on a ZCU102 board.
+System is configured to use the ZCU102 si570 at 156.25MHz.

 ---

 ## **Required Hardware**

-In this section, describe the generalized required hardware to run the example design.
-This includes:
-- Boards
-- Cables
-- Expansion Cards
-- Network Adapters
+- ZCU102
-- SFP Modules
+- SFP module supporting 1000BASE-X
-- Etc

-Description of the exact HW configuration used for testing will go in the **Validation** section.

 ---